 What is Digital Accessibility?

-In today’s technology-driven world, accessibility to digital content and technology has become more important than ever before.
+In today’s technology-driven world, access to digital content and technology has become more important than ever before.
 However, many individuals with disabilities have faced significant barriers in accessing and utilizing digital content.
 To bridge the gap between relevant information and specially-abled individuals, special efforts are made to craft accessible experiences.

 Why Does it Matter?

 Walking into a healthcare facility, you would expect to be treated the same as any different person walking in with you.
 The same goes for schools and colleges, government facilities, or something as common as a grocery store.
 All experiences should be similar, if not identical, and accessible to people with disabilities at all times.
-After all, it is only fundamentally right that everyone has access to the same content, since diversity, equity, and inclusion are the cornerstones for a utopian digital experience that we aim for.
+After all, it is only fundamentally right that everyone has equal access to the same content, since diversity, equity, and inclusion are the cornerstones for a utopian digital experience that we aim for.

 The History of Accessibility